shyeyian/cppmake/readme.md

 ```
 This `cppmake.py` defines 2 targets (switchable via
 `cppmake --target=build|test`) and several configuration rules.
 You can
-easily extend it using the full Python environment.
+easily extend it with any other Python code.

 # Integrating third-party packages